-At this stage, we will identify whether and which SMEs (e.g., medium-sized) are among the affected ones.
-In cases where this is not clear, we will identify the characteristics of the affected businesses/sector(s), e.g., the distribution of businesses per size class.
-This might include further information sources (e.g., organisations representing SMEs interests) and additional variables, such as (a) the proportion of employment concerned in the various categories of enterprises affected, (b) weight of the different kinds of SMEs in the sector (micro, small and medium) and (c) links with other sectors and possible effects on subcontracting, suppliers.
+At this stage, we will identify whether and which SMEs are among the affected ones.
+In cases where this is not clear, we will identify the characteristics of the affected businesses/sector(s), such as the distribution of businesses per size class.
+This might include further information sources, like organisations representing SMEs interests, and additional variables, including (a) the proportion of employment concerned in the various categories of enterprises affected, (b) weight of the different kinds of SMEs in the sector (micro, small, and medium-sized) and (c) links with other sectors and possible effects on subcontracting, suppliers.
 Key data sources will be Eurostat Structural Business Statistics for the EU SMEs and the Indian Ministry of Statistics and Programme Implementation (MoSPI) for the Indian data.
 At this stage, we will be able to define whether one or more types of SMEs are affected and based on that further analysis will be conducted.